What's in this guide?

 A series of 5 emails, on the other hand, gives you 5 chances – and lets you try a variety of different tactics, so you can find the ones that get the most people.

 These are the 5 emails to send in your automated win-back campaign

-We recommend sending 5 types of win-back email sequence, in this order:
+We recommend sending 5 types of win-back email sequences, in this order:

 - Remind people you exist.
 Things happen, and a simple “hello” email will get some people to start interacting with your messages again.

 - Offer an incentive.
 If a “hello” wasn’t enough, offering an incentive can nudge people who are on the fence about buying again.

 - Ask for feedback.
 People like giving their opinions.
 Even if they don’t buy, you get information that can help you improve your marketing.